Social Media, ROI and Cookie Day

 Electronic Acquisitions Librarian, University of North Texas

 Marie is the Electronic Acquisitions Librarian at the University of North Texas.
 UNT is one of the nation's largest public research universities with over 36,000 students.
 Prior to UNT, she spent 20 years as a corporate librarian, most recently as a research specialist at Verizon where she conducted industry research and marketed electronic resources to company employees.
 She earned her MLS from Texas Woman's University in 1987.
-She currently serves as the Webmaster for the TLA's College &...
+She currently...
 Read More →

 Global E-Product Development Manager, Springer

 Since the launch of Springer Science + Business Media’s first mobile application –CardiacCT – in 2010, Patricia has been instrumental in crafting the company’s mobile strategy.
 Patricia’s work in mobile technology has forged new pathways to empower science and medical professionals with the information they need, precisely when and where it is needed.
-As Global eProduct Development Manager, Patricia continues to pioneer new frontiers in STM Publishing by...
+As Global eProduct Development Manager, Patricia continues to...
 Read More →

 Vice President, Publishers Communication Group